arjunsuthaharan/HabiPlanner/README.md

 ### Features

 Creation and management of habits, automatically tracking habit streak and duration<br>
-ROOM Local database, automatically saving habits when the application is closed Editing existing habits as the users' goals change Reset the streak timer when the user breaks their habit
+ROOM Local database, automatically saving habits when the application is closed<br>
+Editing existing habits as the users' goals change<br>
+Reset the streak timer when the user breaks their habit<br>

 ### Technology